remix-run/examples/mux-video/README.md

 ### Step 2.
 Create an account in Mux

 All you need to run this example is a [Mux account](https://www.mux.com?utm_source=remix-examples&utm_medium=mux-video&utm_campaign=remix-examples).
-You can sign up for free.
-There are no upfront charges -- you get billed monthly only for what you use.

-Without entering a credit card on your Mux account all videos are in “test mode” which means they are watermarked and clipped to 10 seconds.
-If you enter a credit card all limitations are lifted and you get \$20 of free credit.
-The free credit should be plenty for you to test out and play around with everything.
+Before entering a credit card on your Mux account, all videos are in “test mode” which means they are watermarked and clipped to 10 seconds.

 ### Step 3.
 Set up environment variables